-The fair value of managed trees was ascertained in accordance with LKAS 41 - "Agriculture" which is applicable only for managed agricultural activity in terms of the ruling issued by the Institute of Chartered Accountants of Sri Lanka.
+The fair value of managed trees (Timber) was ascertained in accordance with LKAS 41 - "Agriculture".
 The Valuation was carried out by an independent Chartered Valuation Surveyor Mr. W.M.
-Chandrasena FIV(SL)MRICS (UK) using Discounted Cash Flows (DCF) method.
+Chandrasena FIV (SL) MRICS (UK), Chartered valuation surveyor using discounted Cash Flows (DCF) method

-Valuation of biological assets are considered as a level III valuation, and details of the valuation are given in Note 12.1.3.
+Valuation of biological assets at fair value are considered as a level III valuation, and details of the valuation are given below